Senior Lecturer in British Imperial History

 Current PhD Students

-- Jacob Smith – Victoria's War on Terror: The British Empire's hunt for Nana Sahib and utilisation of covert intelligence operations
+- Jacob Smith – Imperial Retribution: The hunt for Nana Sahib and rebel leaders in the aftermath of the Indian “Mutiny” of 1857

 I welcome applications from candidates wishing to undertake doctoral research in the following areas: